jkaninda/goma-gateway/docs/middleware/rate-limit.md

 This middleware applies to the entire route, eliminating the need to specify individual path fields.

-Example of rate limiting middleware
+Example of a rate limiting middleware

 ```yaml
 middlewares: